cancamilo/cryptonews-ml-pipeline/README.md

 # News ML Pipelines for RAG

 A real time machine learning system that processes cryptocurrency news from multiple sources to enable retrieval augmented generation and data collection for LLMs finetuning.
-By having access to the most recent news, it allows for an assessment of the cryptocurrency market sentiment, a crucial factor that assists investors in making decisions.
+By providing access to recent news, it offers an up-to-date, comprehensive overview of the cryptocurrency market through text summarization, sentiment analysis and RAG.

 <br>
 <p align="center">